 How do competencies, attitudes, and all the other things in our mind drive performance?
-Fortunately, we have the help of the U.S. Army and the Defense Department who undertook a human performance model in the early 1990s with a project led by Mark Mumford (Northouse, 2004).
+Fortunately, we have the help of the U.S. Army and the Defense Department who created a human performance model in the early 1990s with a project led by Mark Mumford (Northouse, 2004).
 The goal was to explain the underlying elements of effective performance.
 The end product is known as a “capability model” (sometimes called a skill model) that frames performance as the capabilities that make effective performance possible.

 One of the reasons that attributes are kept separate from competencies, is that competencies are normally trained as they can be used immediately upon the learner returning to the job, while attributes normally fall under development in that while they help the learner to grow, they normally take longer to make a positive impact on the organization.